 When do the credits start?

 Advance payments are a key feature of this package.
-Instead of waiting to apply the child tax credit to your 2021 tax return, parents now have the option to receive monthly payments starting in July.
+Instead of waiting to apply the child tax credit to your 2021 tax return, parents began receiving payments in July.

 The timing is the same for everyone, unless you opt for a one-time payout, but the amounts will vary according to your income, number of children and their ages.